 Therefore, Halcyon can return to having an official ramble programme provided we have a COVID protocol in place and that every member on a ramble abides with the protocol provisions.

 We are following government and NHS guidance closely, and the necessary COVID protocol is set out below.

 This COVID protocol is additional to the Halcyon Guidelines listed under Item 11 of the following section headed ‘Requirements for all rambles’

 Halcyon takes the health and well-being of members very seriously.

 And we want to do everything we can to protect people and curb the spread of the virus as much as possible.

-Although not legally required for unofficial rambles of not more than six people, the requirements and recommendations set out below should be helpful in keeping everybody as safe as possible.
+Although not legally required for unofficial rambles, the requirements and recommendations set out below should be helpful in keeping everybody as safe as possible.

 REQUIREMENTS FOR ALL RAMBLES

 1) Members must sign on for each ramble (either on the day or by pre-booking if required by the leader) and confirm their contact number required for NHS Track and Trace purposes.